cmangos/mangos-wotlk/bot_readme.txt

 For a full list of commands, use '/t BOTNAME help' or various subcommands e.g. '/t BOTNAME help auction remove'.

+Note that these commands work both in whisper and in party chat (assuming the bot is in the party).
+Any command in party chat will be obeyed by all bots in the party (if applicable).

 /t BOTNAME attack (bot will attack selected target, similar to the way a pet can attack) /t BOTNAME follow (orders bot to follow player; will also revive bot if dead or teleport bot if far away) /t BOTNAME follow far (increases the bots follow distance from the player)